LCS breaks ground on Veterans Wall of Honor

-The Lima City Schools will hold a groundbreaking ceremony for its Veterans Wall of Honor at 1 p.m.
-Monday, May 5, in front of the main entrance at Lima Senior High School.
+The Lima City Schools broke ground today for its Veterans Wall of Honor at Lima Senior High School.

 The black granite wall will stand six and a half feet tall.
 It will include six panels on each side that can each hold 280 names.
 It will be located near the front of Lima Senior and include graduates of Lima Senior, South and Central High Schools who served active duty in the military.